Cart

 No products in the cart.

-Currently I am working on a series of paintings that strives to capture in oils my understanding that life is a continual state of flux in which formless takes on form then returns to formlessness. […]
+As I am a keen gardener, I created a series of paintings, using my plants as subjects, to capture in oils my understanding that life is a continual state of flux in which formless takes […]

 I used to claim that, “I make art because I have to” as the daily pursuit of the elusive goal of expressing ideas visually gave my life focus and direction in the same way that […]